 Most self-improvement stuff sucks.
 But, as men, we should focus on bettering ourselves, especially as we age (that’s what we’re all about here at The Graying Area).
-While we’re all awesome in our own way, there’s always room for new badass skills to learn to help broaden our horizons.
+While we’re all awesome in our own way, instead of sitting around an playing video games, there’s always room for new badass skills to learn to help broaden our horizons.

 Or, level-up our badassery.

 But let’s be honest; learning to do your own taxes or knit a sweater might be useful, but they’re kind of boring.
 Sure, you might impress your mom, but you’re not blowing anyone else away with your zig-zag stitch.
-You want a badass, jaw-dropping skill that you can bust out at a moment’s notice, leaving everyone in awe.
+You want a badass, jaw-dropping skill that you can bust out at a moment’s notice, leaving friends and family members in awe.

-So, to aid you in your self-improvement, The Graying Area put together this list of the Top 25 Badass Skills to Learn.
+So, to aid you in your self-improvement, The Graying Area put together this list of the top 30 Badass Skills to Learn.

 Note: This post contains affiliate links.
 If you purchase anything through these affiliates, The Graying Area will make a commission.